MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/information-protection-deploy-protect-information.md

 3. **Additional recommendations**  When designing and implementing policies, labels, and conditions, consider following these recommendations:
   - **Use existing classification schema (if any).** Many organizations already are using data classification in some form.
 Carefully evaluate the existing label schema and (if possible) use it as is.
 Using familiar labels that are recognizable to the end-user will drive adoption.
   - **Start small.** There is virtually no limit to the number of labels that can be created.
 However, large numbers of labels and sub-labels will negatively impact the adoption.
 Too many choices often means no choice at all.
-  - **Use scenarios and use cases.** Identify common use cases within the organization and use scenarios derived from the the data privacy regulations you are subject to to verify if the envisioned label and classification configuration will work in practice.
+  - **Use scenarios and use cases.** Identify common use cases within the organization and use scenarios derived from the data privacy regulations you are subject to verify if the envisioned label and classification configuration will work in practice.
   - **Question every request for a new label.** Does every scenario or use case really need a new label or can we use what we already have?
 Keeping the number of labels to a minimum improves adoption.
   - **Use sub-labels for key departments.** Some departments will have specific needs that require specific labels.
 Define these labels as sub-labels to an existing label and consider using scoped policies that are assigned to user groups instead of globally.
   - **Consider scoped policies.** Policies targeted at subsets of users will prevent "label overload".
 A scoped policy enables assigning role or department specific (sub-)labels to just employees that work for that specific department.